What should I know about Disability Support Services?

 What happens if I cancel or miss a scheduled exam?

 If you have missed or need to reschedule your exam, FIRST contact your instructor.
 They will need to approve a reschedule date/time.
 Then fill out an Updated Exam Request form.
-Cancel your original Sign-Up Genius appointment.
-Choose a new date/time to secure your seat.
+On Sign-up Genius choose a new date/time to secure your seat.

 Accessibility at OTC